- This event has passed.

-- Registrants canceling less than 10 days prior to the event will not receive a refund, but they will receive a $100 credit for a future Blake Snyder Enterprises, LLC workshop or seminar.
+- Registrants canceling less than 10 days prior to the event will not receive a refund.

 - Blake Snyder Enterprises, LLC reserves the right to cancel an event at any time for unforeseen circumstances or emergencies and will give as much advance notice as possible.
 Should that occur, Blake Snyder Enterprises, LLC will send the registrant a full refund.
 If Blake Snyder Enterprises, LLC does cancel, it will not be liable for trip cancellation expenses, such as travel or hotel arrangements.